jarokaz/tpu-gke-sandbox/examples/README.md

   - `run_name`.
 This is an identifier of your run.
 It is used to locate and store artifacts (including checkpoints) generated during training.
 They will be stored in the `run_name` folder in the `base_output_directory` path (see below).
 If there is an existing checkpoint in this location that checkpoint will auto-resume.
   - `base_output_directory`.
 This a base GCS path for storing artifacts generated during runs.
   - `dataset_path`.
 This is the GCS location of the C4 dataset.
 This should be a GCS URI up to but not including the `c4` folder.
+  - `steps`.
+The number of steps for this training run.
+If you do not set it the default (as defined in`` MaxText/configs/base.yml`) is 150,000.

 After updating the `configs/job-spec-patch.yaml` you can submit the job using the following command: